 Agenția locală a energiei Alba (ALEA)

-ALEA – Alba Local Energy Agency is a non-governmental organization created in 2008, through an IEE project submitted by Alba County Council; it is a specialized institution in the domain of energy giving support to county / local authorities in sustainable energy and mobility planning, promoting projects both on energy efficiency and on the use of local renewable energy sources; moreover, it supports private companies in sustainable energy projects.
+ALEA – Alba Local Energy Agency is a non-governmental organization created in 2008, through an IEE project submitted by Alba County Council in Romania.
+It is a specialized institution in the domain of energy providing support to county & local authorities in relation with sustainable energy and mobility planning, promoting projects both on energy efficiency and on the use of local renewable energy sources.
+It also supports private companies in the realisation of sustainable energy projects.

-- Formulation of energy policy at county level;
+- The formulation of energy policy at county level;

-- Support given to local authorities in the development and implementation of local action plans for sustainable energy;
+- Support local authorities in the development and implementation of local action plans for sustainable energy;

-- Promoting energy efficiency projects in economic entities, buildings belonging to public institutions, housing, public utility systems;
+- Promote energy efficiency projects in economic entities, buildings belonging to public institutions, housing, public utility systems;

 - Promote the implementation of systems for producing energy from local renewable sources in Alba County;

-- Raising awareness and educating intelligent energy both citizens and decision-makers from local government and the private sector.
+- Raise awareness and educate both citizens and decision-makers from local government and the private sector regarding intelligent energy solutions

-- Supporting local authorities that signed the Convention of Mayors – the European large-scale initiative – the creation and implementation of Sustainable Energy Action Plans;
+- Support local authorities that signed the Convention of Mayors – the European large-scale initiative for the creation and implementation of their Sustainable Energy Action Plans;

-- Consultancy for energy management in local government and European funds for energy;
+- Consult for energy management in local government and European funds for energy;

-- Organizing seminars and workshops on topics related to renewable energy, energy efficiency, energy management, efficient public lighting and sustainable urban mobility;
+- Organize seminars and workshops on topics related to renewable energy, energy efficiency, energy management, efficient public lighting and sustainable urban mobility;

-- Involvement in strong partnerships at Romanian and European level for a intensive eschange of experiente in tha main areas of interest and for promoting common activities and projects
+- Get involved in strong partnerships at Romanian and European level for a intensive exchange of experience in tea main areas of interest and for promoting common activities and projects

 - Energy planning at county and local level;